leptonai/leptonai/lepton/docs/tutorial.rst

 Under the hood lepton creates a photon (because it does not exist before) on the fly and launch an http server to run the corresponding lepton.
 Once the photon service is up, you can send requests to the ``/run`` rest url with web requests tool, e.g.

+Note that ``lepton photon run``` supports remote deployment that instantiates the model on remote environments.

 ::

    # Use `curl` in a separate terminal tab